Halmoos/ClassFinder/README.md

 # ClassFinder
-An informational web app built to find empty classes in my University during specific periods of time.<br/>
+An informational web app built to find empty classrooms in my University during specific periods of time.<br/>

 Also provides information about lectures and instructors. <br/>